Natelofgren/DataAndDevelopers/README.md

 ### Overview

 Data and Developers is a programming language based on Dungeons and Dragons.
-It is built on C++.
+It is a statically-typed interpreted language built on C++.
 Data and Developers files have a file extension of .dandd.

 ### Demo Code